UoA-Stars-And-Supernovae/STARS/CONTRIBUTING.md

 Spaces v.
 Tabs.
 Use 4 spaces.
 Bind TAB to input 4 spaces if you need to.

 Whitespace.
 One-third whitespace, one-third code, one-third comments.

+Consistency is king.
+Follow the same essence of style as the current code.
+Break consistency at your own peril.
+Fortran declarations (e.g., WRITE, READ etc) should be in UPPERCASE, with no space between it and parentheses.